raspberrypilearning/lineup-scratch2/en/step_2.md

 ## Add costumes

 ---task ---
-Open a new Scratch project.
-**Online**: open a new online Scratch project at rpf.io/scratchon.
-**Offline**: open a new project in the offline editor.
+Open a new Scratch project in the offline editor.

 If you need to download and install the Scratch offline editor, you can find it at rpf.io/scratchoff.

 --- /task ---
 --- task ---
 Add some more costumes to the cat sprite.
 You need to add at least forty different costumes for your sprite.